-In order to provide greater credibility for the rating values that were generated, the Friedman test \citep{pereira2015overview} was performed.
-With this, the aim is to identify whether through the rating values, in fact, it is possible to differentiate the algorithms' innate ability.
+In order to provide the rating values that were generated with greater credibility, the Friedman test \cite{pereira2015overview} was performed.
+By that, the aim is to identify whether through the rating values, indeed, it is possible to differentiate the algorithms' innate ability.
 The Friedman test was calculated using only the rating values of the real classifiers, as they are the focus of the study.
 Its execution resulted in a p-value of approximately \num{9.36e-80}.
-The low p-value obtained means that, in fact, different distributions of ratings were found, which allowed the execution of the Nemenyi test \citep{nemenyi1962distribution}.
+The low p-value obtained means that, in fact, different distributions of ratings were found, which allowed the execution of the Nemenyi test \cite{nemenyi1962distribution}.
 The Nemenyi test is applied to identify which distributions differ from each other.
-Figure \ref{fig5} presents a Heatmap of the Nemenyi test.
+Figure \ref{fig5} shows a Heatmap of the Nemenyi test.

-When analyzing the Heatmap, it is noted that the assumption of the existence of groups is proven.
-For, the first three classifiers that have the highest ratings also have high p-value.
+When analyzing the Heatmap, it can be noted that the assumption of the existence of groups is proven, as the first three classifiers that have the highest ratings also have high p-value.
 This means that the Nemenyi test cannot differentiate them.
 And although they have the best performers, they all have a p-value for at least one lower performer.
 Other classifiers also have a high p-value, even though they are from different algorithm families.
 Therefore, it is not evident that there is a clear separation of classifiers from different groups.
 And this leads to believe that, although the Friedman test indicates the existence of distinct groups of classifiers, these differences are not statistically significant to indicate with certainty which algorithm is more skillful.

-Based on the above, a deeper analysis of the performance of the algorithms is necessary in order to define which in fact has the greatest innate classification ability.
-For this, different subsets of OpenML-CC18 were generated, chosen from the estimators of the IRT, to then choose the algorithm that presented the best innate ability.
-Furthermore, it will also be explored whether, within the generated benchmark subsets, there is one more efficient than the original.
+Based on the above, a deeper analysis of the performance of the algorithms is necessary in order to define which, in fact, has the greatest innate classification ability.
+For this, different subsets of OpenML-CC18, chosen from the estimators of the IRT, were generated and only then the algorithm that featured the best innate ability would be selected.
+Furthermore, it will also be explored whether there is one subset more efficient than the original within the generated benchmark subsets.